 Ancient village that was inhabited by a radical sect around 2000 years ago.
 It is interesting because the Dead Sea Scrolls were found in a cave nearby.
 See Qumran for details.

-An extremely popular beach.
+An extremely popular beach and a nature reserve.
 Is generally a real ethnic melting pot.

 Swim in the Dead Sea

 A unique bathing experience.
 See Floating in the Dead Sea

 Dead Sea hotel area

 There are several hotels at Ein Bokek (Ein Boqek) on the Dead Sea – many of them complete with spas.
 Access the beaches here and there is also a commercial center.